IceMaD/qtpie/README.md

 <path data-pie="28" data-desc="Photoshop"/>
 ```

 Then add them in the svg, before the circle.
+With some classes for the color, it will look like this :

 ```html
 <div id="svgPie">